NEFSC/READ-PSB-LWT-narwss_rwsas_apps/README.md

 # narwss_rwsas_apps

-For processing flight data and compiling the report while off the network including while in Canada
+To compiling the report while off the network, including while working in Canada, follow the directions below:

 ## Getting Started